devacuk/devacuk.github.io/sessions.md

 **Approximate length of session:** 60 mins

-**Prerequisites for delegates attending the session:** if we do interactive stuff, laptops, network connection
+**Prerequisites for delegates attending the session:** If we do interactive stuff, laptops, network connection

 ### 14. Introducing EduTech: best practice ideas for engaging staff and students - Dawn Rimmer, Bromsgrove School